-- 52. The Convocation of the University consists of - - all persons, other than the persons referred to in paragraph (b), who immediately before the commencement of this Statute were members of the Convocation of the University; - (2) the rector, the vice-rectors and the full-time academic staff of the University; - (3) former full-time academic staff of the University who have left the service of the University on account of their having reached retirement age; and - (4) all persons who graduated or obtained a qualification accredited by the Council on Higher Education from the University after the commencement of the Statute.
+- 52. The Convocation of the University consists of - - all persons, to whom qualification was conferred at a congregation of the university - (2) the rector, the vice-rectors and the full-time academic staff of the University; and - (3) former full-time academic staff of the University who have left the service of the University on account of their having reached retirement age.